Your build is a terminal.

 # Runs identically locally and in CI

-Your pipeline is pico.sh: a bash script that runs identically on your machine and on the CI runner.
-No YAML, no DSL, no "it works on my machine" gap.
+Your pipeline is pico.sh: a bash script that runs identically on your machine and on the CI runner; no yaml required.

 zmx is the job engine.
 Each zmx run spawns a parallel terminal session. zmx wait "*" blocks until they all finish.
-Run tasks sequentially by just calling them one after another, or in parallel; it's bash, you control the flow.
+Run tasks sequentially by just calling them one after another, or in parallel by using the detach (-d) flag.

 • Same zmx run commands locally and in CI

-• Parallel by default, sequential when you want it
+• Sequential by default, parallel when you want it

 • Every step is an attachable terminal session